-Justification: Local Climatic and Geological Conditions.
+Justification Local Climatic and Geological Conditions.
 The greater Los Angeles region is a densely populated area having buildings and structures constructed over and near a vast array of fault systems capable of producing major earthquakes, including but not limited to the recent 1994 Northridge Earthquake.
-In addition, the region is within a climate system capable of producing major winds, fire and rain related disasters, including but not limited to those caused by the Santa Ana winds and El Nino (or La Nina) subtropical-like weather.
+In addition, the region is within a climate system capable of producing major winds, fire and rain related disasters, including but not limited to the those caused by the Santa Ana winds and El Nino (or La Nina) subtropical-like weather.
 This region is especially susceptible to more active termite and wood attacking insects and microorganisms.
-The proposed modification to prohibit the use of wood foundation systems as well as limit prescriptive design provisions in an effort to mitigate potential problems or deficiencies due to the proliferation of wood-destroying organisms and therefore need to be incorporated into the code to assure that new buildings and structures and additions or alterations to existing buildings or structures are designed and constructed in accordance with the scope and objectives of the International Residential Code
+The proposed modification to prohibit the use of wood foundation systems as well as limit prescriptive design provisions in an effort to mitigate potential problems or deficiencies due to the proliferation of wood-destroying organisms and therefore need to be incorporated into the code to assure that new buildings and structures and addition or alterations to existing buildings or structures are designed and constructed on accordance with the scope and objectives of the International Residential Code.

-5 With respect to the amendments to the state code as set forth in Sections14 04 500, 501, 502, 504, 506, 508, 510, 512, 514, 516, and 518 below,
+Ordinance Clean - 0000158513C031 LFC/lc 11-18-19 5.
+With respect to the amendments to the state code as set forth in Section 14.04.500, 502, 507 and 509,

-Justification: Local environmental/Climatic Conditions.
-The greater Los Angeles region is a densely populated area having residential buildings constructed within a region where environmental resources are scarce due to varying and occasional immoderate temperatures and weather conditions.
-The proposed modification to require higher efficiencies of energy usage and greater beneficial use of environmental material will be achieved with the proposed expansion of the Mandatory and Voluntary requirements and therefore need to be incorporated into the code to assure that new residential and non-residential buildings are designed and constructed in accordance with the scope and objectives of the California Green Building Standards Code
+Justification: Local Environmental and Climatic Conditions.
+The greater Los Angeles region is a densely populated area having buildings and structures constructed within a region where environmental resources are scarce due to varying and occasional immoderate temperatures and weather conditions, and heavily traveled traffic corridors and highways, near and within the proximity of airports and/or ports, near the ocean, and within flood prone areas.
+This impacts the quality of the air, causes higher decibel noise level, and increases the risk of rising sea or flood levels.
+The proposed modification to increase the number of EV charging space and station will help to address and significantly reduce local air and noise pollutions, greenhouse gas emissions, and will improve the health and welfare of the region's residents, businesses and visitors and reduce the rise in sea or flood levels that could put at risk the region's homes and businesses, public facilities, airports and/or ports.
+The proposed modification to the require higher efficiencies and energy usage and greeter beneficial use of environmental material will be achieved with the proposed expansion of the Mandatory and Voluntary requirements and therefore need to be incorporated into the code to assure that new residential and non-residential buildings are designed and constructed in accordance with the scope and objectives of the California Green Building Standards Code.